andrewsunglaekim/event-loop-workshop/readme.md

 ## Framing (2/2)
 Asynchronous programming in Javascript can be a pretty daunting hurdle to overcome.
 When we write/debug async code, problems arise where it can be difficult to even pinpoint where the problem is happening.
 This workshop is designed to establish a base level understanding of how, and maybe more importantly, **when** javascript code executes within a code base.

+> It's ok to not know the concepts during the discussion exercises, they will be explained afterwards.
+Programmers generally ... names things well.
+If you don't know a concept, it is encouraged to take your best guess and contribute to the discussion.

 ## Javascript is single threaded (3/5)
 In computer programming, single-threading is the processing of one command at a time.
 JS is a programming language that is single threaded.
 Javascript code, in its single threaded nature must "run to completion" within an execution context.